G.E. Requirements for CSU Transfer

-Only credit for Advanced Placement (AP) and International Baccalaureate (IB) exams may be used to satisfy IGETC subject area requirements.
+Standardized external examinations including Advanced Placement (AP) and International Baccalaureate (IB) may be used to satisfy IGETC subject area requirements.
 Credit for College-Level Examination Program (CLEP) cannot be used on IGETC.

-For students who do not certify IGETC or fully certify CSUGE^, each CSU campus will determine how to apply credit from external exams toward major preparation or its local degree and GE-Breadth requirements.
-Consult the CSU campus catalog or CSU campus website to review transfer credit for AP and IB exams.
+For students who do not certify IGETC or fully certify CSUGE^, each CSU campus will determine how to apply credit from external examinations toward major preparation or its local degree and GE-Breadth requirements.
+Consult the CSU campus catalog or contact a CSU campus admissions office to confirm transfer credit for AP and IB exams.

 NOTE: All AP or IB exam reports must be received and officially evaluated by DAC prior to a request for GE certification (see processes below).
 The certification process may be delayed if exam reports have not been previously evaluated.

 Advanced Placement (AP) - Official reports must be sent to the DAC Admissions and Records Office directly from The College Board in order to apply.

 College Level Examination Program (CLEP) – Official reports must be sent to the DAC Admissions and Records Office directly from The College Board in order to apply.

 International Baccalaureate (IB) – Official reports must be sent to the DAC Admissions and Records Office directly